 My divers, therefore, do not seek to create an easy path to imparting the sensation of movement, by, for instance, being off-balance, and seeming to intimidate the viewer.
 I have set myself rules prompted by my studies of the morays of traditional sculptural which, to some degree, are also embodied in the diving manual diagrams.
 I believe therefore that the forms of sculpture, in which balance and the disposition of form and weight about a stable centre, contained within its own base area, provide the best framework to work to.
 This achieves a good solid grounding and stable physical presence, whilst allowing freedom to experiment in the narrative depiction of movement.

-The task is to imply a continuous state of moving from one position to another, so that even a figure that is expressing stillness alludes to its previous position or sequence of movements as well as to those to come.
-The objective is not to freeze an action but encapsulate enough of its typical sequences of movements.
+The task is to imply a continuous state of moving from one position to another so that even a figure that is expressing stillness alludes to its previous position or sequence of movements as well as to those to come.
+The objective is not to freeze action but to encapsulate enough of its typical sequences of movements.

-This means paying attention to the physical personality of the kind of athlete shown, remembering that bodies develop according to use exercise and environment.
-A good knowledge of working anatomy enables me to take liberties and using a specific individual sometimes helps with the depiction of particular idiosyncratic movement.
+This means paying attention to the physical personality of the kind of athlete shown, remembering that bodies develop according to the use of exercise and environment.
+Good knowledge of working anatomy enables me to take liberties and using a specific individual sometimes helps with the depiction of a particular idiosyncratic movement.

 The objective after all is to make a sculpture, an equivalent to, not a duplicate of the living person.
-In recent diving sculpture I have managed to find solutions that please me very much.
-One particular case is the piece I made for a private swimming pool where I made a six foot high bronze of a male and female diver – SHERWOOD DIVERS, shown in the position for a head first entries and placed in the water with the hands just touching the surface.
+In recent diving sculptures, I have managed to find solutions that please me very much.
+One particular case is the piece I made for a private swimming pool where I made a six-foot-high bronze of a male and female diver – SHERWOOD DIVERS, shown in the position for headfirst entries and placed in the water with the hands just touching the surface.
 This gives a feeling of weightlessness to the heavy bronze it also creates very good reflections and depth of colour “.
 JOHN W. MILLS